file9.ai

 Environment

-Brazil faces significant environmental challenges, including deforestation in the Amazon, illegal wildlife trade, and pollution in major cities.
-The country is a party to multiple international environmental agreements aimed at addressing these issues.
+Brazil faces significant environmental challenges, particularly deforestation in the Amazon, illegal wildlife trade, and urban air pollution.

 Transportation